deverstalmage/Parenthetical/src/testing-restful-apis-in-node-js-with-nock-and-mocha-and-chai.md

 The code above uses the [nock](https://github.com/pgte/nock), [request](https://github.com/mikeal/request), [async](https://github.com/caolan/async), and [lodash](https://github.com/lodash/lodash) modules, along with an access module that simply contains the  credentials for NationBuilder and ActionKit.

+### The nock library

-`Nock` is a Node.js library for mocking HTTP requests.
+`nock` is a Node.js library for mocking HTTP requests.
 It also includes some functionality for assertions related to those requests.
 The basic use case for `nock` is very straight forward.
 You create the mocking object and set parameters based on the request you want to recreate, such as request type, domain, endpoint, query parameters, etc. Then, you simply use [Node's http module](http://nodejs.org/api/http.html) (or any module built on top of http) to make requests to the URI that you specified in the `nock` object. `Nock` then intercepts the call you make, and returns the response you specified when creating the object if your request matches up with what was defined with `nock`.
 The result is a predictable response from any sort of HTTP request which decouples the networking logic of your app from all other easily testable code.

 The first step in converting the original testing code to accomodate `nock` is to rename this original test to something that indicates that it tests live http requests.
 I added "live" in front of the function name and kept the original test around for completeness, though you could delete the entire test if you were so inclined.
 However, `nock` supports a `--grep` flag, in addition to an `--invert` flag.
 You can use the flags together to toggle running your live tests: `mocha --grep live --invert` to run everything but your live tests, and just `mocha` to run all tests.

 Next, make a new test with the original name `#userfieldsExist()`  and remove the call to the Mocha `timeout()` function since now we'll be expecting nearly instantaneous results.

+### GETting the right response

 Checking `actionKit.js`, we can see that `request()` is hitting `https://unitedrepublic.actionkit.com/rest/v1/alloweduserfield/` with a GET request.
 A handful of GET parameters are also being sent along with the request.
 The first parameter for the `nock` object is the domain: `https://unitedrepublic.actionkit.com`.
 Then, you simply call one of Nock's HTTP verb functions (`get()`, `post()`, `put()`, etc) with the endpoint, `/rest/v1/alloweduserfield`, and finally the `reply()` function with the appropriate response, and you're good to go.
 An important feature to note is that Nock interceptors will, by default, only intercept one HTTP request, and all subsequent requests will be processed as normal.
 This is handy if you want to compare mocked and live responses, perhaps to ensure that the live API you're using is still consistant with the responses you're mocking.